usgs/geomag-web-absolutes/readme_dependency_install.md

 You will need to have the following tools installed in order to run this project.
-Check out the [Mac](readme_dependency_install_specifics.md#mac) and [Windows](readme_dependency_install_specifics.md#windows) details here, or in the links below for more specific dependency information.
+Check out the [Mac](readme_dependency_install_specifics.md#mac) and [Windows](readme_dependency_install_specifics.md#windows) details here, or in the link below for more specific dependency information.

 1. Node
   1. Grunt